sasank-chindirala/systems-and-ml/README.md

 <a href="https://www.youtube.com/watch?v=MAJrN-2IPY8">How to troubleshoot common virtual machine issues | Azure Portal Series - YouTube</a>

 ### What to be included in your report?
+Please run the model with the default setting in main.py.
+You do not need to specify any configuration.

+In this experiment, you will
 Please record training loss, testing loss, training accuracy, and testing accuracy.

 ### How to run?